microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 ```

 The `navigateBack` method is an enhanced version of the `navigateUp` method from `NavHostController` that also works when one or two panes are shown.
 If navigation is successful, the function will return true, otherwise it will return false.

+The `navigateUpTo` method calls `navigateBack` until you reach your desired destination, allowing you to pop several destinations off the backstack at once.
+Note that, as expected when calling `navigateBack` in dual-screen mode, if there are fewer than two destinations left in the backstack, the activity will be finished.
+So, if your stack is `[A, B, C]` in dual-screen mode and you call `navigateUpTo("A")`, then the activity will be finished.

 `TwoPaneLayoutNav` manages an internal backstack to maintain state across configuration changes.
 To access and update the backstack, use the `twoPaneBackStack` mutable list field.